aleksandrosbalkonis/IoT_Platform_for_BlockchainApplications/README.md

 - Run "make flash" to flash the code on the esp32

-- You can find more about the Makefile here https://github.com/plerup/makeEspArduino
+- You can find more about the Makefile [here](https://github.com/plerup/makeEspArduino)

 If you want to do this with the newest version of the secp256k1 code from bitcoin-core, or if you want to use other values for the EC multiplication tables, follow these instructions.
 My example uses ecmult-gen-precision=2 and ecmult-window=2.

 #Updating the secp256k1 code:

-- Get the code from here: https://github.com/bitcoin-core/secp256k1
+- Get the code from [here](https://github.com/bitcoin-core/secp256k1)

 - Run: ./autogen.sh